O. Winston Link: Rail photography: Norfolk and Western project

 While in Staunton, Virginia, for an industrial photography job in 1955, Link's longstanding love of railroads became focused on the nearby Norfolk and Western Railway line.
-N&W was the last major (Class I) railroad to make the transition from steam to diesel motive power and had refined its use of steam locomotives, earning a reputation for "precision transportation."
+N&W was the last major (Class I) railroad to make the transition from steam to diesel motive power and had refined its use of steam locomotives, earning a reputation for "precision transportation".
 Link took his first night photograph of the road on January 21, 1955, in Waynesboro, Virginia.
-On May 29, 1955, the N&W announced its first conversion to diesel and Link's work became a documentation of the end of the steam era.
+On May 29, the N&W announced its first conversion to diesel and Link's work became a documentation about the end of the steam era.
 He returned to Virginia for approximately 20 visits to continue photographing the N&W. His last night shot was taken in 1959 and the last of all in 1960.
-That year the road completed the transition to diesel, by which time he had accumulated 2400 negatives on the project.
+That year, the road completed the transition to diesel, by which time Link had accumulated 2,400 negatives on the project.

-Although it was entirely self-financed, Link's work was encouraged and facilitated by N&W officials, from President Robert Hall Smith downwards.
+Although it was entirely self-financed, Link's work was encouraged and facilitated by N&W officials, from president Robert H. Smith downwards.
 Besides the locomotives, he captured the people of the N&W performing their jobs on the railroad and in the trackside communities.
 Some of his images were of the massive Roanoke Shops, where the company had built and maintained its locomotives.

 Link's images were meticulously set up and posed, and he chose to take most of his railroad photographs at night.
-He said "I can't move the sun — and it's always in the wrong place — and I can't even move the tracks, so I had to create my own environment through lighting."
-Although others, including Philip Hastings and Jim Shaughnessy, had photographed locomotives at night before, Link's vision required him to develop new techniques for flash photography of such large subjects.
+He said, "I can't move the sun — and it's always in the wrong place — and I can't even move the tracks, so I had to create my own environment through lighting."
+Although others, including Philip R. Hastings and Jim Shaughnessy, had photographed locomotives at night before, Link's vision required him to develop new techniques for flash photography of such large subjects.
 For instance, the drive-in image Hotshot Eastbound (Iaeger, West Virginia), photographed on August 2, 1956 [negative NW1103], used 42 #2 flashbulbs and one #0 fired simultaneously.
 Link, with an assistant such as George Thom, had to lug all his equipment into position and wire it up: this was done in series so any failure would prevent a picture being taken.
 Taking night shots of moving trains the right position for the subject could only be guessed at.
-Link used a 4 x 5 Graphic View view camera with black and white film, from which he produced silver gelatin prints.
+Link used a 4x5 view camera with black and white film, from which he produced silver gelatin prints.